JamFfm/cbpi4-phMeasure-ADS1115/README.md

 There are only some lines to change.

-I use the ADS115 in a CraftBeerPi Extensionboard 3 in combination with a livel shifter
+I use the ADS1115 in a CraftBeerPi Extensionboard 3 in combination with a level shifter At CraftBeerPi Extensionboard 4 there is a build in ADS1115.

 # Known Problems

-- When using in the rotating mash no stable values are shown
+- When using in the rotating mash, no stable values are shown
 - Wrong spelling in this readme
-- No temperature calibration, buffer ist calibrated to 25°C, so probes should also habe 25°C
+- No temperature calibration, buffer ist calibrated to 25 °C, so probes should also habe 25°C
 - Unreliable probes.
 I bought 3 probes.
 Only one shows stable values.
 One is useless and one shows fairly credible values.
 - Never let dry the probe